Spicy Ramen Noodles on your table in less than 25 minutes!

 For the best leftovers, take care you don’t overcook your ramen initially.
 You want the noodles to remain al dente so they don’t become soggy when reheated.

-How long is ramen good for?
+How long is spicy ramen good for?

 Store leftover Spicy Ramen Noodles in an airtight container in the refrigerator.
 Once properly stored, ramen should last for up to five days.

-What Should I Serve With Ramen?
+What Should I Serve With spicy Ramen recipe?

 We just serve this Spicy Ramen recipe by itself because it is a complete meal-in-one with protein, veggies and carbs.
 If you want to make an Asian feast, you can serve with with Wontons, Asian Salad, Potstickers, Wonton Soup and/or Chinese Chicken Egg Rolls.